 How Math Placement Works

 All St. Edward’s students are required to complete a quantitative reasoning course.
-These and other mathematics courses require satisfactory placement, which can be achieved through SAT/ACT subscores or the ALEKS placement test.
+These and other mathematics courses require satisfactory placement, which can be achieved through SAT/ACT subscores, prior college credit (including dual credit and AP test scores), or a proctored ALEKS placement test taken on campus.

-Incoming students will receive information about math placement through HillStart and New Student Orientation.
-The online Math Placement Tool can help you determine your placement information, based on your intended major, SAT/ACT subscores, and any prior college credit.
-Online access to the ALEKS placement test is provided through Hillstart, as part of New Student Orientation.
-Your official placement score will be determined by a proctored ALEKS placement test during New Student Orientation.
+Incoming students will receive information about math placement through their Success Coach and New Student Orientation.
+The online Math Placement Tool can help you determine the placement requirements specific to your intended major, your SAT/ACT subscores, and any prior college credit.
+For students wishing to register for classes beyond their initial math placement, online access to the ALEKS placement test and review modules is provided as part of pre-registration and New Student Orientation.
+With ALEKS, you may take practice tests and use the review modules to prepare for a proctored placement test during move-in week, which will determine or replace your official placement score.

 Additional Information